 Museum at Home

 Scattered like stars across the night sky are over 20,000 Pacific Islands in Oceania, with a human history rich in ritual, narrative tradition, innovation and art.

 The Pacific Island Ethnic Art Museum pays our respect to the Tongva people as the traditional land caretakers of Tovaangar (Los Angeles basin, South Channel Islands).
 Thank you for receiving us.

-We are sharing a few artifacts online from our permanent collection and we recognize the unique kinship that exist between ancestor pieces, people and their histories and the obligation that comes with this recognition.
+We recognize the unique kinship that exist between ancestor pieces, people and their histories, and the obligation that comes with this recognition.

 Traditional Knowledge (TK) Community Use Only

 This label is being used to indicate that this material is traditionally and usually not publicly available.
 The label is correcting a misunderstanding about the circulation options for this material and letting any users know that this material has specific conditions for circulation within the community.
 It is not, and never was, free, public and available for everyone at anytime.
 This label asks you to think about how you are going to use this material and to respect different cultural values and expectations about circulation and use.